-Oxaprozin is a nonsteroidal anti-inflammatory drug (NSAID) used to treat mild to moderate pain and help relieve symptoms of arthritis (osteoarthritis and rheumatoid arthritis), such as inflammation, swelling, stiffness, and joint pain.
-This medicine does not cure arthritis and will help you only as long as you continue to take it .
+Oxaprozin is a nonsteroidal anti-inflammatory drug (NSAID) used to treat mild to moderate pain and help relieve symptoms of arthritis (osteoarthritis, rheumatoid arthritis, and juvenile rheumatoid arthritis), such as inflammation, swelling, stiffness, and joint pain.
+This medicine does not cure arthritis and will help you only as long as you continue to take it.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of oxaprozin in children 6 to 16 years of age.
 Safety and efficacy have not been established in children younger than 6 years of age.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of oxaprozin in the elderly.
 However, elderly patients may be more sensitive to the effects of oxaprozin than younger adults, and are more likely to have age-related heart, stomach, or kidney problems, which may require an adjustment in the dose of patients receiving oxaprozin.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Interactions with medicines